Prevention of electrical risk

 Ver el vídeo

-Electrical hazards in the use of mobile elevating work platforms (MEWPs) and scaffolds
+Electrical hazards in the use of mobile elevating work platforms (MEWPs) and scaffolds.

 Video on construction safety issues